 Equal Education’s parent branches strive to mobilise parents to become involved in their children’s education, and to equip parents with the necessary skills they need to do this.
 This includes knowing their children’s educational rights and insisting that they are upheld, as well as providing their children with the support and guidance they need to make a success of their education.
-Parents members aim to play a positive role in their children’s education by taking the initiative to be directly involved in their children’s schooling, be it by serving on school governing bodies, or starting clean-up and restoration projects at schools.
+Parent members aim to play a positive role in their children’s education by taking the initiative by being directly involved in their children’s schooling, by serving on school governing bodies, or starting clean-up and restoration projects at schools.
 EE Parent members hold regular meetings after work and on weekends.
-Discussions focus on how parents can best get involved in asissitng their childrens school and involve themselves in EE’s campaigns.
-The door to door campaigning by parent members plays a crucial role of explaining EE’s campaigns to their commnuities.
+Discussions focus on how parents can get involved in assisting their children's school and involve themselves in EE’s campaigns.
+The door-to-door campaigning by parent members plays a crucial role in explaining EE’s campaigns to their communities.

-The head of the Community Department is Lumkile Zani: email@example.com
+The head of the Community Department is Luzuko Sidimba: Luzuko@equaleducation.org.za